massem100/sugoifit-system/README.md

 # How to Launch

 The frontend setup is separated from the backend.
-Since it is separated, each will need to be launched in a separate terminal and using ajax or fetch they will communicate.
+Since it is separated, each will need to be launched in a separate terminal.
+Run the backend server before starting the frontend.

 Create the venv folder inside the folder with frontend and backend.